sgrove/bushido_html5_starter_app/README.md

 Customizing and deployment
 --------------------------
-Simply for this repo (there's a 'fork' button up above), and copy your git url into the box at [http://bushi.do/][1].
+Simply fork this repo (there's a 'fork' button up above), edit the files under the public/ folder, and copy your git url into the box at [http://bushi.do/][1].
 You can even edit it in your browser via GitHub's interface!

 Other Steps
 -----------
 There aren't any... but maybe we can some extra steps.

 * After deploying, be sure to check out the local Salsa Dance classes.
 * Rub your tummy vigorously.
 Alternatively, [rub your cat's tummy vigorously][7].
 * Nothing, just use your app!

 Examples
 --------